Kez123man/Netflix_first_project/README.md

 WHERE director LIKE '%Steven Spielberg%' AND release_year <= 2000;
 ```

--- 8. Find all the tv shows with more than 7 seasons
+-- 8. Find all the tv shows with more than 7 seasons.

 ```sql
 SELECT